05/05/1889 - 31/10/1889

-It was held between May 5th and October 31st.
-Its surface, number of visitors and profit of 8 million francs beat all previous records.
+The Expo was held between May 5th and October 31st.
+Its area, number of visitors and profit of 8 million francs beat all previous records.

 The idea to host a Fair to celebrate the Revolution and the end of monarchy emerged as soon as the Fair of 1878 ended and preparations started in 1884.
 However, during the Expo, many celebrations were specifically held outside the Expo site, like in Versailles, in order no to turn the Fair into a political event.
 However, this initiative didn't convince neighboring monarchies to participate, though some of them did unofficially send industry representatives to the Fair so as not to miss out on economic opportunities.